sachint07/Auto-Complete-FrontEnd/README.md

 2:- Install required node modules (as per the Package.json).

-3:- Run npm start for the directory
+3:- Run npm start from the directory